segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-api/index.md

 ### Authentication

 Authenticate to the Objects API by sending your project's **Write Key** along with a request.
-Authentication uses HTTP Basic Auth, which involves a 'username:password' that is base64 encoded and prepended with the string 'Basic '.
+Authentication uses HTTP Basic Auth, which involves a 'username:password' that is base64 encoded and pre-pended with the string 'Basic '.

 In practice that means taking a Segment source **Write Key**,`'abc123'`, as the username, adding a colon, and then the password field is left empty.
 After base64 encoding `'abc123:'` becomes `'YWJjMTIzOg=='`; and this is passed in the authorization header like so: `'Authorization: Basic YWJjMTIzOg=='`.